-The preliminary purchase price allocation of the fair value of Goldgroup Mining's net identifiable assets, which is subject to final valuation as follows:
+The purchase price allocation of the fair value of Goldgroup Mining's net identifiable assets, as follows:

 Cash and cash equivalents \$ 516

 Receivables, prepaids and deposits 1,306

 Inventories 4,508

 Plant and equipment 4,958

 Mineral properties 16,126

 Goodwill 16,673

-Accounts payable and accrued liabilities (1,850)
+Accounts payable and accrued liabilities (1,849)

 Asset retirement obligation (503)

 Future income tax liability (5,335)

 \$ 36,400

 In accordance with the purchase price method of accounting, the purchase price was allocated to the assets acquired and liabilities assumed based on estimated fair values on the closing date.
-The purchase price allocation was done on a preliminary basis and is a result of management's best estimates and assumptions after taking into account all relevant information available at the time these consolidated financial statements were prepared.
-Management is performing further analysis with respect to these assets and liabilities, including an independent valuation prior to finalizing the purchase price allocation.
-The Company will finalize the purchase price allocation in 2010 and its finalization may result in adjustments to the preliminary estimate of purchase date fair values and the identification of other intangibles and these differences may be material.
+The purchase price allocation is a result of management's best estimates and assumptions after taking into account all relevant information available at the time these consolidated financial statements were prepared.
+Management consulted with an independent valuator prior to finalizing the purchase price allocation.